containers/image/docs/registries.d.md

 A single configuration section is selected for a container image using the process described above.
 The configuration section is a YAML mapping, with the following keys:

-- `sigstore-write` defines an URL of of the signature storage, used for editing it (adding or deleting signatures).
+- `sigstore-staging` defines an URL of of the signature storage, used for editing it (adding or deleting signatures).

    This key is optional; if it is missing, `sigstore` below is used.

 - `sigstore` defines an URL of the signature storage.
-   This URL is used for reading existing signatures, and if `sigstore-write` does not exist, also for adding or removing them.
+   This URL is used for reading existing signatures, and if `sigstore-staging` does not exist, also for adding or removing them.

-   This key is optional; if it is missing, no signature storage is defined (no signatures are download along with images, adding new signatures is impossible).
+   This key is optional; if it is missing, no signature storage is defined (no signatures are download along with images, adding new signatures is possible only if `sigstore-staging` is defined).

 ## Examples